truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 **November 7, 2024**

 iXsystems is pleased to release TrueNAS 24.04.2.4!
-This is a hotpatch release to address a small number of issues discovered in the 24.04.2.3 release.
+This is a release to address a small number of issues discovered in the 24.04.2.3 release.

 Notable Changes: